alicaank/near-clte/README.md

 ## Running the contract

-**Running contract in the terminal**
-If you want to run the contract in the terminal:

 The game can be played using the Play function.

 # Functions